 Custom images for Windows 365 Cloud PC

-In this blog I want to share my experience building and assigning a custom image for Windows 365 Cloud PC.
-I already wrote a blog about the Azure Image Builder process.
-The steps in my previous blog are sufficient if you want to use custom images with Azure Virtual Desktop, but additional steps are needed for Windows 365 Cloud PC.
+I want to share my experience building and assigning a custom image for Windows 365 Cloud PC.
+I already wrote a blog about the Azure Image Builder process and the prerequisites.
 We are using Microsoft Intune, Azure Image Builder (AIB), PowerShell and ARM templates for this in combination with GitHub Actions.
+By adding custom configuration on the marketplace image we will give the user the possibility to restart a Windows 365 Cloud PC from the startmenu.

 In my demo scenario I divided all the steps into separate actions to make it more easy to read, but you can combine it easily in GitHub Actions or Azure DevOps.
 Also, you can use the variables from Azure DevOps variable groups or retrieve info from Azure key vault to fill the variables.